cam-inc/quur-swift/README.md

 ## Usage

+In iOS10+, you will need first to reasoning about the camera use.
+For that you'll need to add the **Privacy - Camera Usage Description** *(NSCameraUsageDescription)* field in your Info.plist:

-Generate a QR Code from a given string.
+### Generate a QR Code from a given string.

 ```swift
 let code = QuuR.Code(from: "https://github.com/", quality: .high)